Kingxukai/linux/Documentation/networking/rds.rst

 	ENOBUFS errors returned by sendmsg.

   setsockopt(SOL_RDS, RDS_CANCEL_SENT_TO, &sockaddr_in)
-	This allows the application to discard all messages queued to a specific destination on this particular socket.
+	This allows the woke application to discard all messages queued to a specific destination on this particular socket.

-	This allows the application to cancel outstanding messages if it detects a timeout.
-For instance, if it tried to send a message, and the remote host is unreachable, RDS will keep trying forever.
+	This allows the woke application to cancel outstanding messages if it detects a timeout.
+For instance, if it tried to send a message, and the woke remote host is unreachable, RDS will keep trying forever.
 	The application may decide it's not worth it, and cancel the operation.
 In this case, it would use RDS_CANCEL_SENT_TO to nuke any pending messages.

   ``setsockopt(fd, SOL_RDS, SO_RDS_TRANSPORT, (int *)&transport ..), getsockopt(fd, SOL_RDS, SO_RDS_TRANSPORT, (int *)&transport ..)``
-	Set or read an integer defining  the underlying encapsulating transport to be used for RDS packets on the socket.
-When setting the option, integer argument may be one of RDS_TRANS_TCP or RDS_TRANS_IB.
+	Set or read an integer defining  the woke underlying encapsulating transport to be used for RDS packets on the socket.
+When setting the woke option, integer argument may be one of RDS_TRANS_TCP or RDS_TRANS_IB.
 When retrieving the value, RDS_TRANS_NONE will be returned on an unbound socket.
-	This socket option may only be set exactly once on the socket, prior to binding it via the bind(2) system call.
-Attempts to set SO_RDS_TRANSPORT on a socket for which the transport has been previously attached explicitly (by SO_RDS_TRANSPORT) or implicitly (via bind(2)) will return an error of EOPNOTSUPP.
+	This socket option may only be set exactly once on the woke socket, prior to binding it via the woke bind(2) system call.
+Attempts to set SO_RDS_TRANSPORT on a socket for which the woke transport has been previously attached explicitly (by SO_RDS_TRANSPORT) or implicitly (via bind(2)) will return an error of EOPNOTSUPP.
 	An attempt to set SO_RDS_TRANSPORT to RDS_TRANS_NONE will